ronfe/jekyll-now/about.md

 Hello there.

-I am JI Hongfei, a data analyzer and team leader at guanghe.tv (Yangcong Math)
+I am JI Hongfei (姬弘飞), a data analyzer and team leader at guanghe.tv (Yangcong Math)

 ### Basic Resume